dgraph-io/dgraph-docs/content/enterprise-features/binary-backups.md

 ## Incremental Restore

 You can use incremental restore to restore a set of incremental backups on a cluster with a part of the backup already restored.
-The system does not appect any mutations made between a normal restore and an incremental restore, because the cluster is in the draining mode.
-When the cluster is in a draining mode only an admin request to bring the cluster back to normal mode accepted.
+The system does not accept any mutations made between a normal restore and an incremental restore, because the cluster is in the draining mode.
+When the cluster is in a draining mode only an admin request to bring the cluster back to normal mode is accepted.

-Note: Before you start an incremental restore ensure that you set `isPartial` to `true` in your noraml restore.
+Note: Before you start an incremental restore ensure that you set `isPartial` to `true` in your normal restore.

 To incrementally restore from a backup to a live cluster, execute a mutation on the `/admin` endpoint with the following format: